 As a millennial woman who goes on a jog most mornings; maintains a few no-alcohol nights per week; eats a balanced lunch hunched over at her desk; and currently has an unread email from herself, subject line “therapists,” in her inbox… I know nothing about the issues outlined in this report, personally.
 But best of luck to the rest of you suckers…

-Why You’ll Never See a “Weight Loss” or “New Year New Year” Blog on this Website Again
+Why You’ll Never See a “Weight Loss” or “New Year, New You” Blog on this Website Again

 Food and cultural heritage are connected.
 Part of cultural practices involves celebration with food.
 Dietary customs are not something that can be replaced by a simple checklist of ingredients to be approved by a healthcare provider.

-I think this movement for biohacking and anti-aging is helpful in the right context but missing a key point.
-It’s not necessarily the biochemistry to hack to live longest.
+I think this movement for biohacking and anti-aging is helpful in the right context, but is missing a key point.
+It’s not necessarily biochemistry that we need to hack to live longest.
 What the centenarians all seem to have in common is not a specific diet or exercise practice, it is community and an enjoyment of life.

 Yes, food is medicine.
 Whole, unprocessed foods that are phytonutrient rich will nurture our body, but using food as a moral issue and pushing out relationships that don’t think in alignment with the latest dietary diatribe is not bringing us closer to community-building and health.
-However, it is causing a lot of arguments, food confusion, isolation, anxiety and a very lucrative marketing plan for many.
+It is, however, causing a lot of arguments, food confusion, isolation, anxiety and a very lucrative marketing plan for many.

 Conclusion- Something for Us All to Ponder for Truly Effective Healthcare

-You can’t “clean eat” your way out of loneliness, or “intermittent fast” yourself into self-worth.
-In fact, extreme focus on “healthy eating” can result in more isolation or stigmatization of those who don’t share one’s “food morals.”
-You may have things in common with your healthy friends, but what happens when eventually you hit the inevitable wall of trying to continue such an extreme life?
+You can’t “clean eat” your way out of loneliness, or “intermittent fast” yourself into feeling worthy.
+In fact, extreme focus on “healthy eating” can result in more separation or stigmatization of those who don’t share one’s “food morals.”
+You may share superficial things in common with your “healthy friends,” but what happens when either of you eventually hit the inevitable wall of trying to continue such an extreme life?

-My hope is that healthcare will continue to advocate for “healthy” lifestyle practices, but rather than obsessing over what to eat, bring more focus on nurturing our bodies with foods and movement practices that vitalize our minds and body and increase social connections within our communities.
+My hope is that healthcare will continue to advocate for “healthy” lifestyle practices that focus more on nurturing our bodies with foods, movement, and social practices that vitalize our minds and bodies, ignite passion, and increase relational connections within our communities.

-I envision a world where we strive to talk to our patients, not just about their aches and pains in their bodies, but also what is hurting their souls and lives.
+I envision a world where we strive to talk to our patients, not just about their aches and pains in their bodies, but also what is hurting their souls and disrupting their lives.

-We need to help each other in deeper ways than providing the best tasting recipe without carbs and move into a deeper discussion of why someone can’t afford to come see a doctor in the first place.
+We need to help each other in deeper ways than providing the best tasting recipes that follow the latest dietary fad.
+It is time to move into deeper discussions.

 I am not pretending to have the solutions, but I do think we need to continue to ask the questions on how to get them.